Healthcare in Costa Rica

-By almost any standard, Costa Rica has some of the best health care in Latin America.
-Not only that, but the country’s public and private health systems are constantly being upgraded—new hospitals, new equipment, and improvements in staff training.
+By almost any standard, Costa Rica has some of the best healthcare in Latin America.
+There are two systems, both of which expats can access: the government-run universal healthcare system, Caja Costarricense de Seguro Social, known as Caja, and the private system.
+Both health systems are constantly being upgraded—new hospitals, new equipment, and improvements in staff training.

-Private health care is also available, which is affordable and high quality.
-There are three large, private hospitals that most expatriates use: CIMA hospital in Escazú, Clinica Biblica in San José, and Hospital La Católica in San José-Guadalupe.
+Private healthcare is also available, which is affordable and high quality.
+There are three large, private hospitals that most expatriates use: CIMA hospital in Escazú, Clínica Bíblica in San José, and Hospital La Católica in San José-Guadalupe.
+All these facilities are in and around the capital of the country, San José.

 Costa Rica’s Government-Run Health Care System

-With a government-sponsored network of more than 30 hospitals and more than 250 clinics throughout the country, the Caja Costarricense de Seguro Social (CCSS) has primary responsibility for providing low-cost health care services to the Costa Rican populace.
+With a government-sponsored network of hospitals and clinics throughout the country, the Caja Costarricense de Seguro Social (CCSS) has primary responsibility for providing low-cost healthcare services to the Costa Rican populace.
 Although sometimes overburdened, this system has worked well for Costa Ricans for the past 60 or so years.
-Foreigners living in Costa Rica – legal residents only – can join the CCSS and get free treatment (everything from check ups to prescription drugs to major surgeries) by paying a small monthly fee–based on income.
+Foreigners living in Costa Rica—legal residents only in one of the residence progams like pensionado or rentista—can join the CCSS and get free treatment (everything from check ups to prescription drugs to major surgeries) by paying a small monthly fee–based on income.
 Tourists and visitors can use Caja facilities only in emergencies.

-Health insurance from the state monopoly Instituto de Seguro Nacional (INS) is also available to legal residents, valid with over 200 affiliated doctors, hospitals, labs, and pharmacies in the private sector.
-In 2010, the government made it mandatory for residency applicants to become members of La Caja.
+In 2010, the government made it mandatory for residency applicants to become members of Caja.
 The monthly payment is 7% – 11% of the applicant’s monthly income.
 A dependent spouse is also covered and able to join Caja under that payment.

 Many of the country’s highly trained physicians and some dentists work in the mornings for the CCSS and operate their own offices and clinics in the afternoons and evenings.
-While private health care in Costa Rica is more expensive than that offered by the same doctors and surgeons through the CCSS, the price is still far below that of the average office visit in the U.S. For example, a private office visit to almost any medical specialist costs around $$80 – $100.
-Continued treatments for diagnosed problems will vary, but will almost always be considerably less than comparable treatment in the United States.
+While private healthcare in Costa Rica is more expensive than that offered by the same doctors and surgeons through the CCSS, the price is still far below that of the average office visit in the U.S. Cost for continued treatments for diagnosed problems will vary, but will almost always be considerably less than comparable treatment in the United States.
 Dental work, too, is provided at a much lower cost than in the U.S.– prompting a phenomenon known as “medical tourism.”
+Knee replacements, hip replacements, and cosmetic surgeries are some of the most popular procedures done in Costa Rica.
+On the dental side, implants and teeth whitening are popular.
+Many patients find that the entire cost of the trip to Costa Rica (including a vacation before or after treatment), including the procedure, is much cheaper than having it done in the U.S.

-Three well-known private hospitals, Clinica Biblica, Hospital CIMA, and Hospital La Catolica, where many CCSS doctors practice in the afternoons and evenings, offer first-class, ultra-modern services.
-Affiliated with U.S. hospitals, these three private providers have costs somewhat higher than the public providers but still considerably below anything found in the U.S.
+Three well-known private hospitals, Clínica Bíblica, CIMA hospital, and Hospital La Católica, where many CCSS doctors practice in the afternoons and evenings, offer first-class, ultra-modern services.
+Affiliated with U.S. hospitals and certified by Joint Commission International, these three private providers have costs somewhat higher than the public providers but still considerably below anything found in the U.S.

 Cosmetic Surgery in Costa Rica